llvm/llvm-project/llvm/docs/RISCV/RISCVVectorExtension.rst

    t5: nxv4i32 = add t2, t4

-This is because the TableGen patterns for RVV are only defined for scalable vector types.

-RISC-V vector intrinsics only support scalable vector types, so they are also legal.
+RISC-V vector intrinsics also don't require any custom lowering.

 .. code-block::

    t12: nxv4i32 = llvm.riscv.vadd TargetConstant:i64<10056>, undef:nxv4i32, t2, t4, t6

-Fixed length vectors
+Fixed-length vectors
 --------------------

-Because there are no fixed length vector patterns, fixed length vectors need to be custom lowered and performed in a scalable "container" type:
+Because there are no fixed-length vector patterns, fixed-length vectors need to be custom lowered and performed in a scalable "container" type:

-1. The fixed length vector operands are inserted into scalable containers with ``insert_subvector`` nodes.
-The container type is chosen such that its minimum size will fit the fixed length vector (see ``getContainerForFixedLengthVector``).
+1. The fixed-length vector operands are inserted into scalable containers with ``insert_subvector`` nodes.
+The container type is chosen such that its minimum size will fit the fixed-length vector (see ``getContainerForFixedLengthVector``).
 2. The operation is then performed on the container type via a **VL (vector length) node**.
 These are custom nodes defined in ``RISCVInstrInfoVVLPatterns.td`` that mirror target agnostic SelectionDAG nodes, as well as some RVV instructions.
-They contain an AVL operand, which is set to the number of elements in the fixed length vector.
+They contain an AVL operand, which is set to the number of elements in the fixed-length vector.
-   Some nodes also have a passthru or mask operand, which will usually be set to undef and all ones when lowering fixed length vectors.
+   Some nodes also have a passthru or mask operand, which will usually be set to ``undef`` and all ones when lowering fixed-length vectors.
-3. The result is put back into a fixed length vector via ``extract_subvector``.
+3. The result is put back into a fixed-length vector via ``extract_subvector``.

 .. code-block::

        t2: nxv2i32,ch = CopyFromReg t0, Register:nxv2i32 %0
+       t6: nxv2i32,ch = CopyFromReg t0, Register:nxv2i32 %1
      t4: v4i32 = extract_subvector t2, Constant:i64<0>
-       t6: nxv2i32,ch = CopyFromReg t0, Register:nxv2i32 %1
      t7: v4i32 = extract_subvector t6, Constant:i64<0>
    t8: v4i32 = add t4, t7

-   // custom lowered to:
+   // is custom lowered to:

        t2: nxv2i32,ch = CopyFromReg t0, Register:nxv2i32 %0
        t6: nxv2i32,ch = CopyFromReg t0, Register:nxv2i32 %1